Marthinusba/reach_challenge/README.md

 * Include unit and integration testing
 * Ingest metadata, specifically the schema changes, to record any name changes to alert on breaking changes.
 * Setup a cron job to run the python program daily
-* Create documentation with pdoc
+* Create documentation with pydoc

 <p align="right">(<a href="#readme-top">back to top</a>)</p>